Visit the WorldCat Discovery support page for documentation, instructor-led courses, tutorials and office hours.

 What additional WorldCat Discovery benefits do WorldCat Discovery subscribers receive when they also subscribe to OCLC cataloging?

-Libraries whose collections are maintained in WorldCat and the WorldCat knowledge base will maximize their use of WorldCat Discovery.
-In addition to the features listed above, they also benefit from:
+Libraries whose collections are maintained in WorldCat and the WorldCat knowledge base maximize the benefits they receive from WorldCat Discovery.
+In addition to the features listed above, they also receive:

 - Display of local library resources first in search results